Background:

 games were added.
 Unlike the design of the Brown Box, the 1TL200 unit had one

-board.”
+boards were plugged.
 The small, modular boards contained the various sub-circuits, such as

 the ball spot and player spot generators, the H&V sync signal generators, and so